-This is not a new problem; the world has always claimed those who would believe lies from those who would tell them.
-Other mediums include email forwards, chain letters and tabloids.
+This is not a new problem; the world has always claimed those who would believe lies from those who would tell them—see email forwards, chain letters, tabloids.

 It is no one’s job but our own to discern the truth, which means getting control of our diseased information diet and restoring our objectivity.

-If we are unwilling to question our sources and search for the truth, there will always be fake news.
+If we are unwilling to question our sources, there will always be fake news.